taocpp/PEGTL/doc/Inputs-and-Parsing.md

 The arguments and return value are similar to other `read()`-style functions, a request to read `length` bytes into the memory pointed to by `buffer` that returns the number of bytes actually read.
 Reaching the end of the input MUST be the only reason for the reader to return zero.
-Unlike in older versions of the PEGTL, the reader might be called again after returning zero, with the expectation of returning zero again.
+The reader might be called again after returning zero, with the expectation of returning zero again.

 Note that `buffer_input` consumes the first two arguments to its constructor for the *source* and *maximum*, and uses perfect forwarding to pass everything else to the constructor of the embedded instance of `Reader`.

-For examples of how to implement readers please look at `istream_reader.hpp` and `cstream_reader.hpp` in `include/tao/pegtl/internal`.
+For examples of how to implement readers please look at `istream_reader.hpp` and `cstream_reader.hpp` in `include/tao/pegtl/internal/`.

 ### Buffer Details